All Episodes

 Conservatives are trying to trash Hillary.

-Oh, it has nothing to do with this book.
+I had nothing to do with this book.

 It just shows up in the stores today.

-So it's it's it's just the it's the same old thing.
+So it's just the same old thing.

-Democrats accuse Republicans of doing what they, the Democrats do.
+Democrats accuse Republicans of doing what they, the Democrats, do.

-Here's Fred and Schaumburg, Illinois.
+Here's Fred in Schomburg, Illinois.

 Nice to have you on the program, sir.